 - 1 lb fresh or dried white noodles, medium thickness

-- 1 small bunch leafy greens (spinach, bok choy, or choy sum)
+- 1 small bunch leafy greens (spinach or bok choy -- you can also substitute green beans or snap peas)

 - chopped peanuts